© Copyright 2023 – Southern Place LLC- All Rights Reserved

 From time to time different internet service providers go down right as I send an email and it is returned as undeliverable.
 When this happens twice, my email program puts those email addresses on an inactive list.
-The solution is simple, though, just go to http://www.southernplate.com/subscribe and subcribe again to get your emails coming once more .
-If this isn’t the problem, please check your spam/junk folder and make sure christy @ southernplate.com and contact @ southernplate.com are approved addresses.
-Please note that these addresses receive hundreds of emails per day and I’m afraid I simply don’t have time to respond to each one.
+The solution is simple, though, just go to https://www.southernplate.com/subscribe/ and subscribe again to get your emails coming again :).

 How do I get your book?

-My cookbook, Southern Plate: Classic Comfort Food That Makes Everyone Feel Like Family, is available in all major bookstores and online retailers now!
-My book features over 150 time honored family recipes, as well as the story behind them.
-Some very special stories from my heart and home to yours are featured as well.
-I know you’ll also enjoy the beautiful photos of food and family!
+The Southern Plate cookbook, Southern Plate: Classic Comfort Food That Makes Everyone Feel Like Family, is available in all major bookstores and online retailers now!
+Our book features over 150 time-honored family recipes, as well as the story behind them.

 I write a blog and want to feature one of your recipes, how do I go about doing that legally?